Cat sitting on desk

 4. Hardcopy folders or files that you're currently working on.
 Prioritise and pile the rest elsewhere.

-5. An articulated desk lamp.
+5. An articulated desk lamp or a minimalist home accessory.

 6. Noise-cancelling headphones to minimise or eliminate distracting or annoying background noises.